Arbitrator Forms, Steps & Information

 Desk Arbitration awards shall be submitted to the Program within 15 days of the close of the submission deadline.

-Stipulated Award Format: A fee arbitrator may accept a settlement between parties as a stipulated award.
+Stipulated Awards: A fee arbitrator may accept a settlement between parties as a stipulated award.
 The Stipulated Award form should be used to identify the required elements of an award.
+Refer to Arbitration Advisory 2015-02 The Arbitrator's Role in Settlements and Stipulated Awards for more information and the necessary State Bar approved forms.

 In no event should a fee arbitrator accept a settlement that appears to be unethical, illegal or unconscionable.
 A fee arbitrator should never participate in any settlement talks.